mmehrazar/my-repo/README.md

       value: $(body.involvedObject.name)
     - name: namespace
       value: $(body.involvedObject.namespace)
-There is some permission configuration to allow an EventListener to run in a namespace, this is a long set of configuration items, which while important for getting the EventListener to work isn’t really connected to setting up the notifications, I’ve provided the yaml here.
+There is some permission configuration to allow an EventListener to run in a namespace, this is a long set of configuration items, which while important for getting the EventListener to work isn’t really connected to setting up the notifications.

 Configuring Flux
-First off, this needs a random token secret for the receiver, I use this script to generate a secret with a token:
+First off, this needs a random token secret for the receiver to generate a secret with a token:

 #!/bin/sh
 # Put this in generate_secret.sh and chmod +x